jinyoungch/xyz/posts/thoughts/on-curiosity.md

 • and, relatedly, the [information gatekeeping](https://www.tandfonline.com/doi/abs/10.1080/23802014.2018.1557959) of the west.

-With that, it comes as no surprise that producers of coffee have long lacked a clear benchmark for how to best gauge the value of their coffee in the global marketplace.
+With that, it comes as no surprise that coffee producers have long lacked a clear benchmark for how to best gauge the value of their coffee in the global marketplace.

 And, naturally, in ways akin to wage negotiations in a job interview, whereby employers traditionally hold the imbalanced power dynamic on salary discussions, farmers have long been undercut for the coffee they harvest.